 A breakup forces us to become self-critical, so we turn our attention inward and forget the needs of those around us.

 Call a friend you’ve not seen in a while and ask them how they’re doing, or spend some time volunteering for a cause close to your heart.
 This will put a spring in your step and regulate your energy levels.

 Giving time to others can help you sleep better, making you feel more balanced.

 You’re less isolated and have less time to consider your breakup.

 You’ll notice that other people are suffering, putting your problems into perspective.

 You’ll realize that you’re valuable even when you’re single, which is vital for emotional well-being.

 Coping with Anxiety After a Breakup

-When dealing with breakup trauma, it’s important to try and move forwards rather than move inwards.
-Practicing self-care, being mindful, and feeling positive about your future will help you sleep much better after a breakup.
+When dealing with breakup trauma, move forward rather than inward.
+Practicing self-care, being mindful, and feeling positive about your future will enable you to sleep better after a breakup.